Annnamarie/AnimalApps_DuoLingo/README.md

 ## Summary

 AnimalApps_DuoLingo is an android app that was riddle with some pretty nasty Kotlin bugs.
-With those gone, it's a collection of widgets for a variety of purposes!  **Change or add to this description**
+With those gone, it's a collection of widgets for a variety of purposes!

 If I had to describe this project in three (3) emojis, they would be:  😅🤔🌟
 ## Application Features